dankelley/ocetag/README.md

 <!-- badges: end -->

 The key function provided by this package is `ctdtag()`, an R-shiny tool that displays CTD data and facilitates the assignment of tags for features of interest that can be detected by eye.
 Similar code for other data types may be added in the future.

+The tags are stored in an SQLite database.